See answer

 On myHIVteam, the social network for people with HIV and their loved ones, members come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 Have you received a nonreactive result for an HIV test?
-Did you discuss the result’s meaning with your health care provider?
+Did you discuss the result’s meaning with your healthcare provider?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 A myHIVteam Subscriber